c-clavell/Bash_Disk_Use_Project/README.md

 I added more functionality to the function.
 Beside getting the total size, it will also determine the total number of files and directories present inside the directory.

+The default path will be the current working directory.
+You can use the os.getcwdb() method or use the subprocess.run method to run the bash command 'pwd' to get the working dir path.